pyeventsourcing/eventsourcing-orjsontranscoder/README.md

 the Python eventsourcing library that uses the [orjson library](https://pypi.org/project/orjson).

-It improves on the core library's `JSONTranscoder` class by allowing subclasses of `str`, `int`, `dict` and `tuple` to be transcoded without losing type information.
+Most importantly, `OrjsonTranscoder` supports custom transcoding of instances of `tuple` and subclasses of `str`, `int`, `dict` and `tuple`.
+This is an important improvement on the core library's `JSONTranscoder` class which converts `tuple` to `list` and loses type information for subclasses of `str`, `int`, `dict` and `tuple`.

-It is also faster (encoding approximately x3 faster, and decoding approximately x2 faster).
+It is also faster than `JSONTranscoder`, encoding approximately x3 faster and decoding approximately x2 faster.
+This is less important than the preservation of type information (see above) because latency in your application will usually be dominated by database interactions.
+However, it's nice that it is not slower.

 | class            | encode  | decode  |
 |------------------|---------|---------|